xiao-mantou/GamingTweaks/Myths/Known Myths.md

 This is not helpful at all, since all animations are GPU accelerated.
 A gaming machine should have a graphics card capable of running them without any problem Windows 10 requires a "powerful" enough GPU system.

 ### Disable High Precision Event Timer (HPET)

-This is not needed after Windows April Update (Build 1803) you can check the current status via `credit /enum`.
-Changing the values (especially on newer Intel COU's 9900k can result in a worse performance).
+This is not needed after Windows April Update (Build 1803), you can check the current status via `bcedit /enum`.
+Changing the values (especially on newer Intel CPU's 9900k can result in a worse performance).